thanders/acmeQA/README.md

 `composer global require "laravel/installer=~1.1"`

-## Start using the local development server
+## Start using the PHP local development server

 If prerequisites are installed, clone project from the shell in the project's root directory execute `php artisan serve` and access in webserver at `http://localhost:8000/`